View Holidays

 Airports in Greece

 We fly directly to Greece from major airports across the UK.
-The main and largest airport in Greece is the Internation Airport of Athens (ATH), also known as Eleftherios Venizelos.
-There are other flight options, including Heraklion International Airport (HER) for Crete, Diagoras Airport (RHO) for Rhodes, and Zakynthos International Airport Dionysios Solomos (ZTH) for Zante.
+The main and largest airport in Greece is the International Airport of Athens (ATH), also known as Eleftherios Venizelos.
+Other flight options include Heraklion International Airport (HER) for Crete, Diagoras Airport (RHO) for Rhodes, and Zakynthos International Airport Dionysios Solomos (ZTH) for Zante.

 An average flight time from London to Athens is 3 hours and 40 minutes, with durations varying slightly depending on where you fly.
 We have holidays with direct flights from London and most major UK airports.
 Pick your ideal local airport and date, the click Search.